Badminton at the 2012 Summer Olympics – Men's singles

 The badminton men's singles tournament at the 2012 Olympic Games in London took place from 28 July to 5 August at Wembley Arena.
 The draw was held on 23 July 2012.
 Forty players from 34 nations competed in the event.

-China's Lin Dan won the gold medal, defeating Lee Chong Wei from Malaysia in the final.
-Chen Long, also of China, won the bronze medal.
+Defending Olympic champion Lin Dan of China successfully retained his title, defeating Malaysia's Lee Chong Wei 15–21, 21–10, 21–19, to win the gold medal in men's singles badminton at the 2012 Summer Olympics.
+The final was a rematch of the gold medal match in 2008, as Lin became the first player to defend his title in the men's singles discipline.
+His win also made China the first contingent to win gold medals in all five disciplines of badminton in a single Olympics.

+In the bronze-medal match, China's Chen Long defeated South Korea's Lee Hyun-il, 21–15, 15–21, 21–15.

 Competition format

 The tournament started with a group phase round-robin followed by a knockout stage.